Royal Montgomeryshire Militia: Long peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training: the Royal Montgomeryshire trained in 1821, 1825 and 1831, then not again for over 20 years.
 The permanent staffs of sergeants and buglers were progressively reduced from 1829.
 The regiment was still commanded by Lt-Col Davies until his death in 1842.
 Thereafter the appointment of Lt-Col Commandant remained in abeyance until the 2nd Earl of Powis (former commander of the Eastern Montgomeryshire Local Militia) took it up in December 146.
-He too died in January 1848 and until 1852 the command was vacant: the senior officers were two captains, commissioned in 1805 and 1813 respectively.Hay, p.
-154.
+He too died in January 1848 and until 1852 the command was vacant: the senior officers were two captains, commissioned in 1805 and 1813 respectively.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
-Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances:Grierson, pp. 27–9.
+Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: